Kitware/iMSTK/Docs/CodingGuide.md

 #include "PropertiesDialog.h"
 ```

-* When possible use forward class references but don't use forward references to other projects this may cause unintneded side-effects see https://google.github.io/styleguide/cppguide.html#Forward_Declarations
+* When possible use forward class references but don't use forward references to other projects this may cause unintended side-effects see https://google.github.io/styleguide/cppguide.html#Forward_Declarations

 # Git Repository